Site Speed as a Competitive Advantage

 The Load Speed Competitive Advantage

-In SaaS it’s important to look at the competitive landscape and ask what are my points of parity, and what are my points of differentiation?
+It’s important to look at the competitive landscape and ask what are my points of parity, and what are my points of differentiation?
 Right now major search engines are making a push to serve their searchers with curated mobile friendly content that loads as fast as possible.
-This shift has created opportunity to seize digital market share of search engine traffic and grow your business with inbound leads.
+This shift has created an opportunity to seize digital market share of search engine traffic and grow your business with inbound leads.

 Use the fresh attention to site speed and it’s context in a mobile-friendly experience as a point of digital differentiation in your quest to connect with customers online.